Enforcement of compliance with the Gender Equality Act

 - not making reasonable and material progress towards meeting gender equality quotas

-A compliance notice may require the defined entity to:
+A compliance notice may require the duty holder to:

 - prepare and submit a Gender Equality Action Plan